ABouchebaba/aiedoc-api/README.md

-# s-backend
+# AieDoc

-This is the backend of the s-school website
+This is the backend of the Aiedoc app